husnusensoy/python-workshop/YouDo1.md

 ## Stage 3 (Hard)

-You bot now tries to estimate your age by using a simple bath trick.
-Start with the following code block and implement an age guess skill
+Your bot now tries to estimate your age by using a simple math trick.
+Start with the following code block and implement the age guess skill

 ```python
 print('Hello!
 My name is Aid.')